Wednesday, December 28, 2011

 There are very few people who have insight into me and my true nature of vulnerability.
 The most common and widespread misconception people have about me is that I am confident and even arrogant, both could not be further from the truth, but I enjoy this perception so I do what I can to propagate it.
 My fears are not too different from any one else but they are still mine and no matter what level of commonality I know exists with my community it does not calm the sea of fears I have.

 I talk a lot, and often, and I love nothing more than being engaged in a good debate, so many do not realize that every time I speak I am afraid.
-As an infant I had a feveral seizure following the vaccine pertussis.
+As an infant I had a febrile seizure following the vaccine pertussis.
 The cause is unknown; it had been thought to have been either an allergic reaction to the vaccine itself or a low dose mercury poisoning as I was vaccinated from a multiple dose vial that had low level mercury under the name thermosial that is used as an antibacterial and preservative of some vaccines.
 The resultant seizure damaged the speech and fine motor movements of my brain and I had to learn to walk and talk again, but from this point on when I spoke it would be accompanied with a minor speech impediment.
 My sister was one of the few people who could understand me and often would speak for me when I was very young.
 As I grew older her as my shield would go away and my peers would ridicule me as children often do when something was strange or different.
 The result would be that even at 30 I am still very afraid that when I speak no one will understand me, or dismiss me as my speech impediment would give the image of another defect in my mental faculties.

 The fear of speaking is one of my fears that are more unique to me and not shared by as many in the population as my other fears.
 Being raised by parents and grandparents who have instilled a fear in me of always telling people how you feel as you don’t know what will happen, my grandmother especially always telling us.
 “Good night, I love you, see you in the morning, I hope.”
 Makes me want to take the time now to tell some good friends, Duck, Greg, Annie and many others I count as friends in the theater community how much I look up to them and almost envy them as they speak and put themselves out there in ways I cannot even imagine due to my fear of simply speaking.
 You all are wonderful in so many ways, but probably never realized how much you amaze in that simple ability alone.